-By eliminating sugar and large meals before bedtime, you can minimise their chemical fluctuations and possibly avoid night terrors all together.
+By eliminating sugar and large meals before bedtime, you can minimize their chemical fluctuations and possibly avoid night terrors all together.

 Some children sleep extremely well and some don’t.
 It doesn’t always have to do with external factors or something you have control over.
-As a parent you can only do your very best to make sure they’re getting good, healthy sleep.
-If the situation become completely unbearable, consider consulting a sleep therapist or getting into a toddler sleep program.
+As a parent, you can only do your very best to make sure they’re getting good, healthy sleep.
+If the situation becomes completely unbearable, consider consulting a sleep therapist or getting into a toddler sleep program.

 As a parent, sleep deprivation is nothing short of torture and can become so overwhelming that your day-to-day life is seriously affected.
 Learn to off-load.
 If you have a partner or parents who can help, maybe even just on the weekends, so you can catch up on sleep, use them.
 You could even hire a night nurse to assist occasionally, just so you don’t sink under the weight of the duress.